hosua/suckless-arch/README.md

 # What's in here?

 My minimally patched versions of suckless (dmenu, dwm, dwmblocks, st, surf).
 However, I don't actually recommend using surf.
-It consumes way more memory than it should and has far too many incompatibility issues with the modern web. `qutebrowser`, however, is great for vim nerds.
-However, it does not support the usual chrome/firefox plugins, so you may end up wanting to just install `brave`.
+It consumes way more memory than it should and has far too many incompatibility issues with the modern web. `qutebrowser`, it is, however, great for vim nerds and does scratch that minimalist itch for me.
+Unfortunately it is not a part of the chrome/firefox ecosystem which makes plugin support quite meh, so you may end up wanting to just install `brave`.

+Be sure to run `:adblock-update` when launching `qutebrowser` for the first time.

 <img width="1920" height="1080" alt="image" src="https://github.com/user-attachments/assets/20699486-4310-47ac-9e26-09bd8961f4cf" />